 - Give up cold cereal for breakfast, it’s very expensive and not much on nutrition

 - Snacks are fruit, vegetables, pretzels, tortilla chips or nachos (we don’t buy potato chips, cheetos, crackers, ice cream, etc.)

-Here’s what some of our meals look like following these rules:
+Here’s what some of our meals look like following these rules for cheap nutritious meals:

 - Brown rice n’ raisins / milk / boiled egg

 - Oven pancake / fruit or juice